Many business owners just starting out ask this — but it’s not the question you should be asking.

 Most of the time, the answer is yes.
 Becoming an LLC taxed as an S corp can save you a lot in taxes — so it’s worth discussing with your tax advisor.

-If you don’t have one, talk to an advisor today for free and find out if an S corp is right for you.
+If you don’t have one, schedule a free call with a DiMercurio Advisors team member and find out if an S corp is right for you.